pragmagrid/pragma_boot/README.rst

 will replace the vc_driver with the value of the element `vc/distro@driver` in the vc-in.xml file (each virtual machine will be able to choose its own vc_driver).
-If the command starts with ve_driver it will be replaced with the local Virtual Engine (VE) driver which can be configured in the file (specify a file)
+If the command starts with ve_driver it will be replaced with the local Virtual Engine (VE) driver (the base path used to find all the VE drivers can be configured in the file site_conf.conf)

 * **ve_driver/allocate** this script takes care of verifying that there are enough